Addiction In Alaska: The Facts

-As with the United States as a whole, Alaska law enforcement, and public health officials are working to help control the state’s substance abuse problem, particularly the growing heroin epidemic.
+As with the United States as a whole, Alaska law enforcement, and public health officials are working to help control the state’s substance use problem, particularly the growing heroin epidemic.

-To address the prevalence of opioid and heroin abuse in Alaska, the state created the Alaska Opioid Policy Task Force.
-The task force hopes to limit opioid abuse with a three-fold plan that includes the following objectives:
+To address the prevalence of opioid and heroin use in Alaska, the state created the Alaska Opioid Policy Task Force.
+The task force hopes to limit opioid use with a three-fold plan that includes the following objectives:

 - Prevent dependence on opioid drugs by providing more education about the effects of these drugs and the risks of using them.